ericksont11/Socially/README.md

 # Socially
 An application for finding events in your area.
 Built in React and focusing on the Raleigh area, Socially helps spotlight local businesses and events with the goal of fostering a thriving and engaged local community.
+Working on building out in React Native